 Carnegie Mellon University

 This private university is located in Pittsburgh, Pennsylvania.
-It was founded in the year 1900 by Andrew Carnagie, who gave the school its motto: “My heart is in the work.”
+It was founded in the year 1900 by Andrew Carnegie, who gave the school its motto: “My heart is in the work.”
 Over seven thousand undergraduates attend Carnegie Mellon University each year.
 There are an equal number of post-grads for a combined population of 14,500 students.

 Carnegie Mellon University has an entire school devoted to computer science.
 The School of Computer Science offers the following degrees to undergraduates: